 Other 2014 recalls on GM vehicles

 In addition to the GM recall involving a defective ignition switch, the automaker has also announced additional recalls this year.
-Click here to determine if your vehicle is affected by any safety recalls.
+You can use NHTSA's VIN lookup tool to determine if your vehicle is affected by any safety recalls.

 Additionally, sign up here to receive e-mail notifications from NHTSA when manufacturers file new recalls or download NHTSA’s SaferCar mobile app for Apple and Android devices to receive recall information directly on your phone.